warden-sk/compiler/README.md

 # Transformer

 1. The transformer function first requires the [helper functions](#helper-functions) and adds them to the beginning of the source file.
-2. For each `JsxOpeningElement` in the source file, it checks if the element is allowed based on `allowedHtmlElements`.
+2. For each `JsxOpeningElement` in the source file, it checks if the element is allowed based on [allowedHtmlElements](#allowedhtmlelements).
 If allowed, it processes its attributes and updates the element with the modified attributes.

 ## `allowedHtmlElements`